connorskees/connorskees.github.io/content/merge-tree.md

 Merge-tree is a distributed, low-latency B+ tree used to implement real-time collaborative editing of sequences, strings, and matrices.

-This is an entry-level explanation of the core architecture and algorithms backing the merge-tree data structure.
-This is the sort of explanation I would have wanted in my first 3 months of working on it.
+This is an entry-level explanation of the core architecture and algorithms backing the merge-tree data structure and is the sort of explanation I would have wanted in my first 3 months of working on it.
 The goal of this document is that someone with no context on collaborative editing can be able to reason about the code at a high level.

 <!-- To this end, some of the information may be redundant for those already familiar with other distributed data structures or collaborative editing in general.
 My hope is that by reading this,  -->